ESMValGroup/ESMValTool-website/resources.md

 # Presentations

-Past Presentations using or introducing ESMValTool are listed in the [Community Repository](https://github.com/ESMValGroup/Community?tab=readme-ov-file#presentations) on GitHub.
-Some of these include links to the pdfs.
-If you would like to use those slides for your own presentation and would therefore require the .pptx files, feel free to contact the presenter given in the list.
+A list of past ESMValTool presentations can be found at the [Community Repository](https://github.com/ESMValGroup/Community?tab=readme-ov-file#presentations) on GitHub.
+Please feel free to use these slides in your own presentation.
+In case you prefer .pptx files, please contact the presenter given in the list.

 # Community Tutorials